MatteuSan/himig/specs/components/index.md

 slug: /components
 ---
 # Components
-Gaia's components serve as primitive building blocks to build complex interfaces.
+Himig's components serve as primitive building blocks to build complex interfaces.
 These are carefully crafted to produce the same experiences all throughout the GrowStocks ecosystem.

 ## Instantiation